The Worst Person in the World: Plot

-Eivind breaks up with the obsessively social-justice-and-climate-conscious Sunniva due to her restrictive lifestyle.
+Eivind breaks up with the obsessively social justice– and climate-conscious Sunniva due to her restrictive lifestyle.
 Julie and Eivind move in together.
 At a small party Eivind hosts, one of his friends discovers Eivind's stash of psychedelic mushrooms, which Julie consumes, leading to hallucinations.
-The following night, Julie confesses to Eivind that she feels comfortable being herself around him.
+The following night, Julie confides to Eivind that she feels comfortable being herself around him.
 Aksel's brother later runs into Julie at her workplace and reveals that Aksel has incurable pancreatic cancer.
 Sometime later, Eivind discovers a short story Julie wrote.
 Assuming it is autobiographical, he asks her about it, complimenting its writing.
 Still emotionally overwhelmed by the news about Aksel, she angrily denies it, patronizing him.

 Julie discovers she is pregnant and hesitates to tell Eivind.
 She visits Aksel in the hospital, where he expresses fear of dying but still professes his love for her.
-Julie confesses her pregnancy, and although Aksel insists she would be a good mother, she remains scared.
+Julie tells him about her pregnancy, and although Aksel insists she would be a good mother, she remains scared.
 Upon returning home, she informs Eivind of her pregnancy, acknowledging neither of them wanted children and stating she needs time to decide whether to keep the child.
 She spends more time with Aksel as his condition deteriorates, visiting places from his childhood and photographing him.
 He laments about wishing to return to their old life together.
 Later, she receives a voicemail from Aksel's brother, informing her that Aksel is unlikely to survive the night.
 Julie walks through the streets that night and watches the sun rise, becoming overwhelmed with emotion over Aksel's presumed death.
 While showering, she experiences a miscarriage.